 What is Korean BBQ Sauce made of?

-Right off the bat, though, you'll notice similarities between the two sauces - there's tang and acidity, umami, saltiness, and a hint of sweetness.
+Right off the bat, though, you'll notice flavor similarities between the two sauces - there's tang and acidity, umami, saltiness, and a hint of sweetness.

 - maple syrup - or light brown sugar.
-A bit of sweetness is crucial to the overall flavor of the sauce so don't skip it.
+A bit of sweetness is crucial to the overall flavor of the sauce so don't skip it!

 - garlic - you'll need 2 or 3 cloves, depending on their size.